TheOathMan/Godot-Google-Play-Store/README.md

 <!-- ## How to use
 Once the `GodotGooglePlayStore` node has been added to the scene.
 You can: -->

+## How to use
+I streamed line the process into 5 signals and two functions.

+# functions:
+1.- Function `purchases()`, call this function to get all the purchases and subscriptions.
+1.- Function `start_store_review()`, call this function to start the in-app review flow.

+# Signals:
+1. Signal `Purchase_Acknowledged_Successfully`, call `purchases()` function to get all the purchases and subscriptions.
+2. Signal `Purchase_Failed`, called when purchase failed.
+3. Signal `Purchase_Pending`, called when purchase is pending.
+4. Signal `ReviewError`, called when review flow failed.
+4. Signal `ReviewDone`, called when review flow is done.

 ## Building the plugin
 To build the plugin from source, you either download Android Studio from [here](https://developer.android.com/studio), then open the project in Android Studio and build it, or you can use the command line.
 To build from the command line, you need to have the [Android SDK](https://developer.android.com/studio) and JDK 17 installed.